KirstieJane/STEMMRoleModels/README.md

 Other team members are listed in the [MeetTheTeam.md](https://github.com/KirstieJane/STEMMRoleModels/blob/master/MeetTheTeam.md) markdown file.

-Please read our [application essay](https://github.com/KirstieJane/STEMMRoleModels/blob/master/ApplicationMaterials.md) to know a little more about the project.
+Please read our [application essay](https://github.com/KirstieJane/STEMMRoleModels/blob/master/ApplicationMaterials.md) to know a little more about the project and you can check out an [example profile](https://github.com/KirstieJane/STEMMRoleModels/blob/master/ProfileExample.md)